johann-solo/oliveandmango.github.io/site/content/blog/2018-04-13-no-bake-peanut-butter-jelly-tarts.md

 * 1&frac12; tablespoons lemon juice, from half a lemon
 * 1 to 2 tablespoons honey or maple syrup
 * 2 tablespoons chia seeds
-* 1 cup of PB plus more if you want a thicker layer at room temperature or warmed in the microwave or in a small pot over low heat until it’s a little pourable which makes it easier to work with (I use a plain homemade one but you can use any (recipe for homemade PB)
+* 1 cup of PB plus more if you want a thicker layer at room temperature or warmed in the microwave or in a small pot over low heat until it’s a little pourable which makes it easier to work with (I use a plain homemade one but you can use any <span class="highlight">[recipe for homemade PB](https://www.oliveandmango.com/how-to-make-the-creamiest-homemade-nut--seed-butter/)</span>

 **For the chocolate layer**